ishine/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## 🔥 News

+- [2025/11/13] 🔥 We release the second version of [Uni-MoE 2.0](https://github.com/HITsz-TMG/Uni-MoE/tree/master/Uni-MoE-2), which can generate image, text, and speech.

 - [2025/10/16] 🔥 We release a better [UniMoE-Audio](https://github.com/HITsz-TMG/Uni-MoE/tree/master/UniMoE-Audio), the first audio generation model with a unified speech and music generation.

 - [2025/8/6] 🔥 We release a better Uni-MoE v1.5 at modelscope [here](https://www.modelscope.cn/models/victorjsyy/Uni-MoE) with a unified speech encoding approach.